Training Outcomes Within Your Budget!

 c) Experienced: Senior Project Managers with over 15 years of experience, command salaries averaging £72,233.
 Their abundance of knowledge and proven record in managing large-scale, high-stakes projects makes them invaluable to organisations, leading to top-tier compensation.

-Join now for the CMI Level 6 Award In Professional Management And Leadership Practice Training - to master advanced Leadership and Management skills!
+Join now for the ILM Level 5 Award in Leadership and Management - to master advanced Leadership and Management skills!

 Factors Affecting Senior Project Manager Salaries